simonwahll/wahllcontent/dart/dart/lists.md

 ### List.filled()

 `List.filled(int length, int fill, {bool growable = false})` takes two arguments and and one named argument and returns a list.
-The first argument is the length of the list, the second argument is what each elements value should be and the named argument is a [boolean]({{< ref "/dart/dart/data_types#Boolean" >}} "Dart Booleans") with the name `growable` which indicates if the list should be growable or not.
+The first argument is the length of the list, the second argument is what each elements value should be and the named argument is a [Boolean]({{< ref "/dart/dart/data_types#Boolean" >}} "Dart Boolean") with the name `growable` which indicates if the list should be growable or not.

 ```dart
 var myList = List.filled(3, 0, growable: false);